eli173/LinkSanitizer/README.md

 # Link Sanitizer

+## Important

+Please note that the main development takes place on GitLab [here](https://gitlab.com/eli173/linksanitizer), and this repository is just a mirror.
+I would appreciate if comments, bug reports, and suggestions were submitted there rather than here.

 ## About

 A small, open-source (GPLv3) Android application to clean up links you click on in other apps.